nicolasSchirmer/nicolasSchirmer/README.md

 - Innovation researcher
 - Mobile Architect
 - Solutions Architect | Security Architect | DevOps | Pentester | Threat Intell researcher
-- To be completely honest, I really don't know what is my defined role anymore.
-I just do what is fun and enticing
+- To be completely honest...
+I really don't know what my defined role is anymore.
+I just do what is fun and enticing.
+Just going with the flow :)

 ## Contact